BZoennchen/supercollider-book/intro.md

 We need time to explain time, and we need *Dasein* to grasp *Dasein*.
 Science has to be blind to the *Dasein*; it has to look at specifics with a particular perspective.

-Today many people live in a *Symbolic Misery* because the mystical aspect of their life has no more place in a *Control Society*.
+Today many people live in a *symbolic misery* because the mystical aspect of their life has no more place in a *control society*.
 They can choose, but only from a set of pretty similar possibilities.
 Nothing radical is in sight.
 The horizon of what is sensible has narrowed down.
 We are self-regulatory and self-controlling;
 there is no longer the need to point guns at our heads.
-Many of us feel empty, haunted by *Lost Futures* while the *Rage Against the Machine* seems now unimaginable.
+Many of us feel empty, haunted by *lost futures* while the *Rage Against the Machine* seems now unimaginable.

+Is it over?
+Is the end already baked into our current condition?
 Is it time to give up?
 Let it play out and see where we land?
-We could try to find the last joy in *Hedonic Nihilism*, but that seems just not enough.
+We could try to find last joyful moments in *hedonic nihilism*, but that seems just not enough.
-However, as long there is life, there is a *Will to Live*.
+However, as long there is life, there is a *will to live*.
 As long there is *Dasein* there is something mystical.
-It is our last stand against complete assimilation, an indestructible sparkle of hope.
+It is our last stand against complete assimilation, an *indestructible sparkle of hope*.

 Even if we lack an alternative to the money-making machine and seemingly silently accept this "fact", a reinvigorated *cyberculture* might act as a reminder that, despite *Mark Fisher's* declaration, we can still revolt against *Capitalist Realism*.
-The story politicians tell the everyday person no longer reflects the reality they live in.
+The story politicians tell the everyday person no longer seem to reflects the reality they live in.
-Reality and our model of reality no longer fit together.
+Reality and our model of reality no longer fit together:
+Google and the cafeteria workers, the danger of ecological, social and economic collapse due to climate change and the space exploring billionaires, more and more comfort yet more and more unsatisfaction, more and faster communication yet less social movement, more and more donations by billionaires yet more and more inequality, the phantasy of individualized high-tech underground car transporation systems yet no investments in public transportation, hungry people yet supermarkets packed with expensive stuff, homeless people yet the resources to build a home for anybody, and the list goes on and on.
+I am not saying that these problems are easy to solve, and they are boring.
+However, it does not seem to me that we even really trying.
+Instead we invent yet another gadget.
 This discrepancy triggers a strange feeling.
-We function daily as we only know to function, but deep down, we know that it makes no sense.
-Our state of mind is similar to that of the people of the collapsing *Soviet Union*.
-Their system was broken long before it collapsed, and everyone knew it, but at the same time, everyone acted like everything was working as intended because no one could imagine it any other way.
-We, too, know that what our leaders say is fiction, but we also act as if it is real.
+Something is completely off.
+My hope is that at some breaking point our model accomplishes a radical recalibration and a new horizon of possibilities arises.

 Is brutal exploitation of one another the only way to build and keep a society for some worth living in?
 In the face of climate, ecological and economic disasters, we can no longer assume that endless material growth is a feasible economic strategy.